sipgate-io/sipgateio-incomingcall-apps-script/README.md

 Possible reasons are:
 - the configured webhook URL is incorrect
 - webhooks are not enabled for the phoneline that received the call
+- make sure you are authorized to access the Google Spreadsheet you created
 ## Contact Us
 Please let us know how we can improve this example.
 If you have a specific feature request or found a bug, please use **Issues** or fork this repository and send a **pull request** with your improvements.